iarxm/csim-man/index.md

 version: v6
 ---

-# PRINCIPLES OF SIMULATION FOR TRAINING THE SURF GAMES
+# PRINCIPLES OF THE SURF CONSTRUCT

 (DRAFT_V6 - EARLY DRAFT)

-Olympic Motto - "Faster, Higher, Stronger; Together As One"
+Construct Motto - "Fast, High, Strong; As One"

-Herein are principles for achieving the mission of maximising the degree of realness in training for contest and The Games.
-We will define this as simulation.
+Herein are principles for maximising the degree of realness in training for The Games and The Real.
+We will define this as constructing.
 The goal is to facilitate the type of experiences which accelerate technical and strategic development.

 1. TOC
 {:toc}